List of hop varieties: Ultra

 A triploid aroma-type cultivar, originated in 1983 from a cross between the colchicine-induced tetraploid Hallertau mf (USDA 21397) and the diploid Saazer-derived male genotype (USDA 21237m).
 Ultra is the half-sister to Mount Hood, Liberty and Crystal.
 Its genetic composition is 4/6 Hallertau mf, 1/6 Saazer, and 1/6 unknown.
 This cultivar was released for commercial production in March, 1995.
 It has a peppery, spicy aroma similar to Saaz.
 Substitutes: Crystal, Saaz, Tettnanger.

 Vanguard

-American aroma cross developed from Hallertau in 1982.
-Adds a sweet, slightly spicy aroma and flavor.
-A granddaughter of Hallertau Mittlefruh, it has all the Hallertau characteristics you would expect.
+Vanguard is an American aroma hop variety developed as a cross from Hallertau in 1982.
+It imparts a sweet, slightly spicy aroma and flavor.
+Derived from Hallertau Mittlefruh, it retains the characteristic profile of the parent variety.
 Typical Beer Styles: Lager, Pilsner, Bock, Kolsch, Wheat Beers, Munich Helles, Belgian-Style Ales.

 Warrior brand YCR 5 cv

 Warrior brand YCR 5 cv hop variety is an alpha hop used for its mild, clean bittering qualities.
 It is widely used in American pale ales and IPAs.